dashbitco/broadway/README.md

 ## Comparison to Flow

-You may also be interested in [Flow by Plataformatec](https://github.com/plataformatec/flow).
+You may also be interested in [Flow by Dashbit](https://github.com/dashbitco/flow).
 Both Broadway and Flow are built on top of GenStage.
 Flow is a more general abstraction than Broadway that focuses on data as a whole, providing features like aggregation, joins, windows, etc. Broadway focuses on events and on operational features, such as metrics, automatic acknowledgements, failure handling, and so on.

 ## License

 Copyright 2019 Plataformatec
+Copyright 2020 Dashbit

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.